waitinfuture/emapreduce/intl.en-US/Data Development/FAQ about data development.md

 ## Why does AppMaster take a long time to start a task?

-Cause: If there are too many tasks or Spark executors, AppMaster may take a long time to start a task.
+Cause: If the number of tasks or Spark executors is large, AppMaster may take a long time to start a task.
 The running duration of a single task is short, but the overhead for scheduling jobs is large.

 Solution: